General Statement of Policy

 METRO Referral Card Holders

 Members of the public who need to use specific material from our collection must first obtain a yellow METRO referral card from their public or academic library.
 METRO referral patrons are restricted to one card per user per week.
-METRO referrals are valid from Monday through Saturday, 9:00 am to 5:00 pm.
+The METRO patron must present the card to the BLS lobby guard upon arrival and then turn the card in at the library circulation desk.
+METRO referrals are valid Monday to Friday, 9:00 am to 5:00 pm and Saturday, 10:00am to 5:00pm.
 METRO referral cards are not accepted during the BLS reading and examination periods.
 METRO referral patrons do not have access to our e-resources.

 Attorneys Affiliated with Non–Profit Organizations